Ting-Bao/tsflearning/README.md

 - Prepare the general dataset including non-twisted structures:
   - Use supercell of bilayer $MoTe_2$ and do interlayer shifting and pertubation to generate various structures
-  - Do DFT calculation and extract the Hamiltonians for supervised learning;
+  - Conduct DFT calculation and extract the Hamiltonians for supervised learning;
 - Prepare the twisted dataset (computational costly), similarly:
   - Start from the relaxed $tMoTe_2$, do pertubation to generate structures for the twisted dataset
-  - Do DFT and extract Hamiltonians
+  - Conduct DFT calculation and extract Hamiltonians
-- Train NN models
+- Train Neural Network (NN) models
-  - First learn from the relative cheap non-twisted dataset
+  - First let the NN learn from the relative cheap non-twisted dataset
   - Do transfer learning on costly twisted dataset, hyperparamenters are also fine-tuned
   - Mentionlly, we use 8 **DeepH-E3** models (see https://github.com/Xiaoxun-Gong/DeepH-E3) combined to get more accurate results

-After inference the model on the target structures:
+After NN inference on the target structures:

 - (optional) Get electronic band and Chern numbers
 - (optional) Apply to ultra large systems：
   - small-angle (down to $0.88^\circ$) twisted structures
   - Nanoribbon systems

 Steps mentioned above are selected from systematic tests and are **the best path known for now**.
-The well-trained models metioned in the paper will be available and we believe them to be the state-of-the-art models tackling $tMoTe_2$ electronic Hamiltonians.
+The well-trained models mentioned in the paper are available and we believe them to be the state-of-the-art models tackling $tMoTe_2$ electronic Hamiltonians.